 I'll be honest, my first opinion of the Vivosport is that it was an extra device in Garmin's range.
 It felt like just another one they had put in to expand the already huge product range.
 But over time I have come to appreciate it more and more.

 Of course, always considering your target audience.
 The Vivosport is not intended for the most demanding users who will be doing interval training, connecting sensors or running in the mountains day in and day out.

 It is an evolution on the Vivosmart 3 with all its specific functions, and Garmin has managed to improve it without having to make any apparent concessions.
 The autonomy does not suffer from having GPS, the screen is better for many to remain on (and be in color) and simply works.

-There are things that I don't like, such as continuing to maintain a design in which you can't change the strap.
-This has already created many headaches in the Vivosmart HR, and it may cause them in the Vivosport.
-The plastic "unibody" design has not been used to give the Vivosport an aesthetic that will win many design awards, so it is not pretty unless it is functional.
+There are things I don't like, such as continuing to maintain a design where you can't change the strap.
+This already created a lot of headaches on the Vivosmart HR, and will likely cause them on the Vivosport.
+The plastic "unibody" design has not been leveraged to give the Vivosport an aesthetic that is going to win many design awards, so if it's not pretty at least it should be functional.
 In this aspect Garmin has a lot to learn from Fitbit.

 Despite this and my initial inclination, I have come to like the Vivosport, mainly because of its good performance and the amount of things it allows despite its small size.
 Of course I will still prefer a full watch, but that is my particular case and I understand that there may be people who are not looking for a big watch but a wristwatch, but do not want to do without GPS.
 And all this while tracking a lot of performance metrics both in activity and in everyday life.
 And when I stop to think, the truth is that no other device can offer the same.